 The link to the issue can be found here

-The special issue from the TCORS Health Communication WG has recently been published online.
+The special issue from the TCORS Health Communication Working Group has recently been published online.
 We expect the issue to come out in a print issue of Health Communication in 2018.

 Tobacco Prevention and Cessation published a special issue on Vape Shops in the United States.
 Subscribers can read it here.

 Tobacco Regulatory Science just published a special issue on behavioral laboratory methods with articles by members of the TCORS Behavioral Pharmacology Working Group, organized by Gerry Valentine.
 Subscribers can read it here (two articles are open access).

 J K Pepper, K M Ribisl, N T Brewer